GT-McDowell-Lab/PyCAC/docs/chapter1/comp-and-exec.md

 	mpirun -np num_of_proc ./CAC < cac.in

 where positive integer `num_of_proc` is the number of processors to be used.
 As an example, see the `run.sh` file in the PyCAC code package.

-The users may run the PyCAC code on the [MATerials Innovation Network (MATIN)](https://matin.gatech.edu) at Georgia Tech.
-Instructions will be added later.